What is a crisis?

 If you have recently made or are about to make a new claim for benefit and you are suffering from financial hardship, you can apply to the Department for Work and Pensions for a short-term advance of your benefit entitlement.
 This will then be recovered from your future benefit payments

 If you are entitled to a short-term advance of your benefit you will not be entitled to Scottish Welfare Fund for the same reason.

 Scottish Welfare Fund grants are normally a one-off payment for living expenses or items.
 There are restrictions on the number of times you can apply for a grant, even if the circumstances are different each time.

 Unsure if the Scottish Welfare Fund can help you?
-Why not read The Scottish Government's myth busting information sheet.
+Read further information here.